Memnoc/learning-rust/projects/ownership/readme.md

 ```

 There is a natural point in which we can return the memory, and Rust makes use of that under the hood calling a `drop` function automatically at the closing curly bracket.

+**When a variable that includes data on the heaps goes out of scope, the value will be cleaned up by `drop` unless ownership of the data has been moved to another variable**

 This practically means that Rust invalidates variables that are out of scope, keeping effectively the memory free.
 It does so by copying the old data from the stack to a new stack, pointing to the same pointer in the heap.
 So the heap data in this case **is not copied.**
 This seems similar to the concept of _shallow copy_ of other programming language.
 This also means that **Rust will never automatically create "deep" copies of the data.
 Any _automatic_ copying is inexpensive in terms of runtime performance.**